 - FireBible is URL based, so you can bookmark and tag chapters, verses and even search results.

 - Integrated with Firefox’s browsing history, go back and forth between passages easily.
-Firefox 3 users can leverage the awesome bar to quickly navigate to recently browsed or bookmarked pages; open locations by simply typing in the page title.
+Leverage the awesome bar to quickly navigate to recently browsed or bookmarked pages; open locations by simply typing in the page title.
 Highly detailed and categorized history and bookmark lists available.

 - Multi-tab and multi-window support.